sean-adams/dataslayer/.github/ISSUE_TEMPLATE/bug_report.md

 - any errors in the console (and, if possible, the full log) for dataslayer (you can access this by right-clicking in the dataslayer panel, clicking "Inspect", and looking in the new DevTools instance that pops up)
 - your Chrome version and dataslayer version

-If you don't feel comfortable posting any of this information publicly (e.g. it contains sensitive client data), please email to info@dataslayer.org.
+If you don't feel comfortable posting any of this information publicly (e.g. it contains sensitive client data), please contact me directly via https://seanadams.org/contact.